HyPerNT/Stonks/README.md

 ## TODO
 - [ ] Scrape current value of symbols
-- [ ] Figure out how to get Python to talk to C
+- [ ] Figure out how to get Python to talk to C/C++
 - [ ] Git gud at stonks
 - [ ] Build a UI?
 - [ ] Profit

+## **Disclaimer**
+I'm not very good at writing code, and my documentation skills are crap.
+If you actually want to use this to make money, that is
+*all* at your own risk, buddy.
+If you want to contribute to this project, that's kind of you, but good luck.
+I'm doubtful I'll even see this project through to the end.

+Oh, and I suck at using git, so my commit messages will be substantially less than helpful.
+I don't even know how to use the bug-tracking features or use pull requests.

+Anyway, please don't take this project seriously to any degree.
+It's what's best for both of us.